patrickceg/docker-ccminer/README.md

 This is an experiment with ccminer from https://github.com/tpruvot/ccminer

-I have used this personally to mine for a few months now on a GTX 1080
+I used this personally to mine for a few months now on a GTX 1080, and recently on a GTX 660 Ti (mainly to heat the room in the winter more than for coins).

 The Docker Hub build https://hub.docker.com/r/patrickceg/ccminer/